varnsen-net/nfl-modeling/README.md

 Current status: can train a baseline and advanced model and record various scoring metrics for each run.

 ## Getting started
-Simply
-`bash setup.py`
-and you're off to the races!
+Simply `bash setup.sh` and you're off to the races!

 After training, you can view model scores in `./data/results`